charkster/motion_detect_mcu_wifi_email/README.md

 The PIR sensor has GND connections for pins 1,2 and 3.3V for pin 3.
 The detect signal (alarm) is pin 4 and is active-high.

+Email message has timestamp from wifi NTP time.

 **Sample email notification:**

 ![picture](https://github.com/charkster/motion_detect_mcu_wifi_email/blob/main/motion_notification_email.png)